MindviewLLC/MindviewLLC-hugo/content/speaking/index.md

 1. Driving from Crested Butte to Denver and back (500 miles at the standard US IRS rate of 54.5 cents per mile = $273).

-2. The hotel the night before domestic flights and the night after international flights, which includes the cost of parking during the trip.
+2. The Denver Airport hotel the night before domestic flights and the night after international flights, which includes the cost of parking during the trip.
 This is usually in the range of $200-$300.

 3. Incidental travel expenses like trains, cabs and visa fees.